RootRabbitShellHopperInc/Writeups/CTF Writeups/THM - Easy Peasy.md

 For some reason the actual autopsy application I couldn't get to run, so I installed a different program called steghide and stegseek that can more or less do what I was looking for.

-Here is invoked command I used for stegseek: `stegseek easypeasybinary.jpg easypeasy.txt`
+Here is the command I used for stegseek: `stegseek easypeasybinary.jpg easypeasy.txt`

 ![](../Pasted%20image%2020251103205435.png)